-1. Same as the step 1b, in clause 6.2H.2.1, NWDAF as VFL client registers to NRF with its NF profile, it may include those analytics IDs on which it supports to do VFL with AF as VFL server.
+1. Same as the step 1b, in clause 6.2H.2.1.1.
+An NWDAF that can perform Sample intersection register such capability in NRF.

-NOTE 1: The AF can use unstandardized values of the analytics ID.
-The unstandardized values can be used by the AF as the VFL server to intiate the VFL training VFL inference and need to be supported by NWDAFs acting as VFL clients.
-It is the operator´s responsibility to guarantee that unstandardized analytics ID values within a PLMN are unique.
+NOTE 1: The AF can use non-standardized values of the Analytics ID.
+The non-standardized values can be used by the AF as the VFL server to initiate the VFL training or VFL inference and these values need to be supported by NWDAFs acting as VFL clients.
+It is the operator´s responsibility to guarantee that non-standardized Analytics ID values within a PLMN are unique.

 2-3.
-Same as the steps 2-3, in clause 6.2H.2.1.
+Same as the steps 2-3, in clause 6.2H.2.1.1.
+Based on operator local policies, the AF may register its capability as VFL server for an AnalyticsID to NEF via OAM configuration, this is used to make it possible for NWDAF to trigger the AF to train a model.
+The AF may also register an AnalyticsID in NRF e.g. when a trained model is available.

 Steps 4-10 are the NWDAF Discovery procedures when the VFL server is an untrusted AF.